-The following information is being provided in an effort to assist the public in becoming acquainted with Federal Seminars & ChFEBC℠, Inc. (Federal Seminars), investigation and complaint procedures while encouraging Chartered Federal Employee Benefits Consultant℠(ChFEBC℠ ) professionals to maintain high ethical standards.
-These procedures provide for a thorough review and a decision as to whether there has been a violation of the Federal Seminars & ChFEBC℠, Inc. Code of Ethics or non-compliance with ChFEBC's℠renewal process and if internal sanction is warranted.
+The following information is being provided in an effort to assist the public in becoming acquainted with Snow Federal Retirement Seminars & ChFEBC℠, LLC (Federal Seminars), investigation and complaint procedures while encouraging Chartered Federal Employee Benefits Consultant℠(ChFEBC℠) professionals to maintain high ethical standards.
+These procedures provide for a thorough review and a decision as to whether there has been a violation of the Snow Federal Retirement Seminars & ChFEBC℠, LLC Code of Ethics or non-compliance with ChFEBC℠ renewal process and if internal sanction is warranted.

 Federal Seminars provides for a Disciplinary and Ethics Commission that determines whether allegations are justified and whether the unethical conducts warrants disciplinary action.
 There is no cost to you.

 Because one of the function of Federal Seminars is the evaluation of grievances, please be assured that your grievance will be investigated vigorously and impartially.

 Ethics and Discipline

 When authorized to use the CHARTERED FEDERAL EMPLOYEE BENEFITS CONSULTANT℠ certification marks (the ChFEBC℠ designation), a CHARTERED FEDERAL EMPLOYEE BENEFITS CONSULTANT℠ professional agrees to abide by the Code of Ethics to comply with the philosophy and mission of Federal Seminars.